 - Blood conditions such as sickle cell anaemia or thalassaemia.

-All women from the age of 25 (20 in Scotland) should have a three-yearly cervical smear to check for early pre-cancer changes to the neck of the womb (cervix).
+All women from the age of 25 should have a three-yearly cervical smear to check for early pre-cancer changes to the neck of the womb (cervix).
+(In the UK women are invited every three years between the ages of 25 and 49, and every five years between the ages of 50 and 64.)
 This cannot be done in pregnancy or for three months after a baby is born.
 So, if you are thinking of becoming pregnant, check with your doctor or nurse to see if your smear is due.
 If it is due, have it before becoming pregnant.

 Summary and checklist